g-ant-eu/hy_basic_django4client/django/README.md

     )
 ```

-This enables the project to use JWT and Whitenoise as well as basic cors and csrf..
+This enables the project to use JWT and Whitenoise as well as basic cors and csrf.

-Inside urls.py add the url configuration:
+Inside urls.py add the url configuration to configure JWT login:

 ```python
 from hy_basic_django4client.jwt import JWTAuthHandler